Alejogb1/job-board/blog-data/how-to-prevent-elasticsearch-updates-using-painless-scripts.md

 id: "how-to-prevent-elasticsearch-updates-using-painless-scripts"
 ---

-Okay, let's talk about preventing Elasticsearch updates using painless scripts.
+, let's talk about preventing Elasticsearch updates using painless scripts.
 I've seen this need crop up in quite a few projects over the years, and it's often about enforcing data integrity rules or implementing sophisticated access controls directly at the indexing level.
 It’s not always about straightforward read-write permissions; sometimes it’s about ensuring changes happen only under very specific circumstances, determined by the document itself.
 It's a bit more nuanced than just locking down access generally.

 The core mechanism we'll be exploiting here is the power of painless within Elasticsearch’s `_update` API.
 While we typically think of painless for modifying document contents, it also provides a powerful way to examine the existing document and the proposed changes before they are committed.
 This examination lets us conditionally cancel the update, in effect preventing it.